Chile's Boric pledges to balance social reforms with fiscal caution | Headlines

 Chilean President Gabriel Boric, who took office last week, said on Monday his government would balance plans to expand the Andean country's social programs, while being fiscally responsible, a message likely aimed at the domestic business community and global investors.
 "We have to be very careful with public spending," Boric said, noting that his government would be respectful of the country's fiscal balance.

 "Permanent spending has to be financed with permanent revenue," Boric added.
-With a fragile economy, high inflation, pandemic aftershocks and global uncertainty over the Ukraine war, Boric said he plans achieve his economic goals through a tax reform bill he hopes will raise revenue by 5% of gross domestic product (GDP).
+With a fragile economy, high inflation, pandemic aftershocks and global uncertainty over the Ukraine war, Boric said he plans achieve his economic goals through a tax reform bill he hopes will increase tax collection by 5 basis points of the gross domestic product (GDP) over four years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)